gokadin/ai-backpropagation/README.tex.md

 #### Activation functions

 Why do we need an activation function?
-Without them the output of every node will be linear, making the neural network output a linear function of the inputs.
-Since the combination of two linear functions is also a linear function, you can't compute more interesting functions without non-linear one.
+Without it the output of every node will be linear, making the neural network output a linear function of the inputs.
+Since the combination of two linear functions is also a linear function, you can't compute more interesting functions without non-linear ones.
 This means that the network will only be able to solve problems that can be solved with linear regression.

 If $x = \sum{\vec{x}\vec{w}}$ then typical activation functions are: